Calm your IBS in just 6 weeks with Nerva

 Does IBS cause depression?

 IBS does not cause mood disorders but may worsen symptoms of depression.
-The severity of IBS symptoms such as bloating and cramping impact quality of life significantly and may lead to the development of psychiatric disorders.
+The severity of IBS symptoms such as bloating and cramping impact quality of life significantly and may lead to the development of mental health conditions like depression and anxiety.
 According to a recent survey, up to 50% of people with IBS would give up their mobile phone in exchange for 1 month of relief.(6) This data indicates how severely irritable bowel syndrome may impact a patient's mental health and promote psychological symptoms.

 Irritable bowel syndrome may also worsen symptoms of depression by influencing behavior.
 Concern over bowel movements or symptoms of IBS may lead patients to seek isolation and avoid social activities.
-These changes in behavior may cause psychological symptoms such as loneliness and helplessness, that contribute to mood disorders.
+These changes in behavior may cause psychological symptoms such as loneliness and helplessness, that contribute to feelings of depression.

 How does depression affect IBS?